This week's challenge is all about bedroom organization, and getting the room functioning as an inviting place to take refuge from the world.

 It really is like having me, Taylor, available, 24-7, as your decluttering and organizing coach, for every area of your home!

 Plus, once you're a member of Declutter 365 Premium you get access to not only this video, but all the videos for the 52 weeks of the year, for 5 years (that's over 260 videos available in the archives!)

 I would love to know how this week's Bedroom Organization Challenge is going.
 You can tell me your progress or give me more ideas for how you've organized this area of your home in the comments below.

 I also would love to see before and after pictures of your bedroom once you've completed the challenge.
 Submit your pictures (up to four per submission) and blog posts and get featured in the Creative Storage Solutions Hall of Fame.
 You've worked hard to get organized, so now here's your chance to show off!

-We're continuing to work on getting our clothes and accessories organized and under control, and next week we'll focus on organizing jewelry and other such accessories.
+We're going to continue working on our bedrooms and closets next week by focusing on organizing jewelry and accessories.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.